 - Plant Nursery Operations

-Master's degree programs are available for those with or without an undergraduate degree in landscape design or architecture.
+Master's degree programs in landscape design are available for those with or without an undergraduate degree in landscape design or architecture.
 Individuals with a bachelor's degree in another field can expect to take three years to complete a master's program in landscape architecture, while those with an undergraduate degree in the field can complete the program in two years.
 Graduate-level programs in landscape design focus on developing skills in both the practice and research of design.
-Advanced courses in ecology, design law, site planning and project management are typically required.
 Design studios, research seminars and field courses are also a large component of graduate programs.
 Many master's degree programs require students to complete and present a thesis project prior to graduation.
 Advanced courses in the program might include:

 Licenses and Certifications

 Nearly every state requires landscape architects to be licensed.
 Candidates must pass the Landscape Architect Registration Exam (L.A.R.E.) administered by the Council of Landscape Architectural Registration Boards.
 Exam eligibility requires candidates to have a degree in landscape architecture from an accredited institution and have one to four years of on-the-job experience under the supervision of a licensed landscape designer.
 Other certification requirements vary by state and can often include an additional state-administered exam that focuses on environmental regulations and land characteristics specific to the region.